maximilianh/cellBrowser/README.md

     cbScanpy --init

-Edit the scanpy.conf file and adapt it to your needs.
+Edit the scanpy.conf file and adapt it to your needs or just leave the default values.
 Then:

     cbScanpy -e filtered_gene_bc_matrices/hg19/matrix.mtx -o scanpyout -n pbmc3k cd scanpyout
-    cbBuild -o ~/public_html/cb
+    cbBuild -o ~/public_html/cb -p 8888

 Currently only the genes are exported that were used by Scanpy and only their normalized and log'ed value.
 This has advantages, but also disadvantages.
-Contact us if you have an opinion on how this should best be shown.
+Contact us if you have an opinion on which expression value should be shown.

 ### Convert an existing Scanpy object to a cell browser